chrisvoncsefalvay/sadie/docs/usage.rst

 Sadie comes fully loaded with a range of objects that can provide for a wide range of use cases.
 These can be directly instantiated and used.

+* `Agent`s are basic elements of agent-based models.
+* `Walker`s are agents that implement various random walk patterns, including having their own state and conditionality.
+* `Forager`s are special walkers that alter their behaviour as a function of their environment.

 Creating your own objects
 -------------------------